-B. Similarity of specification requirements.
-The edition of the listed specification under which the pipe was manufactured must have substantially the same requirements with respect to the following properties as a later edition of that specification listed in section I. of this appendix:
+1) The edition of the listed specification to which the pipe was manufactured must have substantially the same requirements with respect to nondestructive inspection of welded seams and the standards for acceptance or rejection and repair as a later edition of the specification listed in section I. of this appendix; or

-- 1) Physical (mechanical) properties of pipe, including yield and tensile strength, elongation and yield to tensile ratio, and testing requirements to verify those properties; and - 2) Chemical properties of pipe and testing requirements to verify those properties. - C. Inspection or test of welded pipe.
-On pipe with welded seams, one (1) of the following requirements must be met: - 1) The edition of the listed specification to which the pipe was manufactured must have substantially the same requirements with respect to nondestructive inspection of welded seams and the standards for acceptance or rejection and repair as a later edition of the specification listed in section I. of this appendix; or - 2) The pipe must be tested in accordance with section (10) of 4 CSR 240-40.030 to at least one and one-fourth (1.25) times the maximum allowable operating pressure if it is to be installed in a Class 1 location and to at least one and one-half (1.5) times the maximum allowable operating pressure if it is to be installed in a Class 2, 3, or 4 location.
-Notwithstanding any shorter time period permitted under section (10) of 4 CSR 240-40.030, the test pressure must be maintained for at least eight (8) hours.
+2) The pipe must be tested in accordance with section (10) of 20 CSR 4240-40.030 to at least one and one-fourth (1.25) times the maximum allowable operating pressure if it is to be installed in a Class 1 location and to at least one and one-half (1.5) times the maximum allowable operating pressure if it is to be installed in a Class 2, 3, or 4 location.
+Notwithstanding any shorter time period permitted under section (10) of 20 CSR 4240-40.030, the test pressure must be maintained for at least eight (8) hours.

-Appendix C to 4 CSR 240-40.030 Appendix C-Qualification of Welders for Low Stress Level Pipe the pipe in a horizontal fixed position so that the test weld includes at least one (1) section of overhead position welding.
-The beveling, root opening and other details must conform to the specifications of the procedure under which the welder is being qualified.
+Appendix C to 20 CSR 4240-40.030 Appendix C-Qualification of Welders for Low Stress Level Pipe

+I. Basic test.
+The test is made on pipe twelve inches (12") (305 millimeters) or less in diameter.
+The test weld must be made with the pipe in a horizontal fixed position so that the test weld includes at least one (1) section of overhead position welding.
+The beveling, root opening, and other details must conform to the specifications of the procedure under which the welder is being qualified.
 Upon completion, the test weld is cut into four (4) coupons and subjected to a root bend test.
 If, as a result of this test, two (2) or more of the four (4) coupons develop a crack in the weld material, or between the weld material and base metal, that is more than one-eighth inch (1/8") (3.2 millimeters) long in any direction, the weld is unacceptable.
 Cracks that occur on the corner of the specimen during testing are not considered.
 A welder who successfully passes a butt-weld qualification test under this section shall be qualified to weld on all pipe diameters less than or equal to twelve inches (12").